-- Scout and monitor tomato and potato crops on a regular basis, especially wet areas and whenever wet weather occurs.
+- Scout and monitor tomato and potato crops on a regular basis (daily if possible), especially wet areas and whenever wet weather occurs.

 - Check local extension Newsletters or websites often for information about late blight occurrence.
 Monitor the late blight forecast model at http://uspest.org/risk/tom_pot_map and or weather forecasting models at http://newa.cornell.edu/.
 Forecast models are based on the length of periods of humidity of greater than 90% and the temperatures during these periods as well as rainfall.
 Severity values accumulate if environmental conditions are favorable for the late blight pathogen.
 Disease is predicted to occur 7-10 days after 18 severity values have accumulated.

 - Confirm late blight diagnosis with extension specialists or crop consultants.
 Promptly inform neighbors growing susceptible crops so they can be informed and take action to protect their plants.
 Late blight is a community disease.